 You can keep the slides simple because all of the written rationale and ideas will be in the full proposal that you leave with the potential sponsor.
 This will have lots of detail and words, but so long as it is arranged sensibly, it will be easy for a sponsor to digest and use internally.

-If you’ve been lucky enough to get a meeting with a potential sponsor, for goodness sake, don’t waste a single minute of it showing them a bloody video.
+If you’ve been lucky enough to get a preliminary meeting with a potential sponsor, don’t waste a single minute of it showing them a bloody video.
 It’s not going to sell the sponsorship and just burns (pun intended) the precious time you could be using to deepen your understanding of their brand, their target markets, and their objectives, so you can put together a truly compelling offer.

 There you go, three new swear words of sponsorship that all sponsorship seekers should immediately ban.
 If you do, forcing yourself to rethink what you’re actually trying to accomplish and not the mechanism you use to do it, you’ll change your whole approach.
 That new approach will be something that will work better for you, make sales a whole lot easier, and get you more yeses from better sponsors.

 Those are your new swear words of sponsorship, but take heart that you’re not alone, and check out “The New Swear Words of Sponsorship: Sponsor Edition“.